Statistics show that Psoriasis now affects 125 million documented people worldwide in other worlds 2-3% of the population.

 Living in Asia has helped; the humid weather is excellent for my skin condition.
 As a result, I am a little less worried about my strict routine, which can sometimes catch me unawares.
 You can live with this disease, but you need to remember to stay positive and stay strong because it is more than just a skin condition.
 Reach out to people and even associations like the national psoriasis foundation or your local association.

-People need to understand how important it is to look after their mental health conditions, especially when a flare-up can have you spiralling out of control (I know I have been there).
+People need to understand how important it is to look after their mental health conditions, especially when a flare-up can have you spiraling out of control (I know I have been there).
 Unfortunately, it has taken me until now to be open about my struggles, which can hit me harder and faster than you can imagine.

 I have no idea why I was the chosen one in my family to receive this psoriasis gift, we can’t seem to find who has had it in the past, and I am so thankful that none of my children have been diagnosed with it.